 Once home, I drank a ceremonial nightcap with my wife.
 In bed, I pulled the duvets over my head and burrowed into their great, warm womb.
 I slept immediately.
 Waking in the night, baked like a pie in the heat, I erupted from the bed sheets and my hand retrieved my penis.
 I slipped out of my boxer shorts, intending to masturbate into them as one blows their nose precisely into a handkerchief.
 I was masturbating effortlessly, the climax reared up in front of me like a surprised deer directly in the line of fire.
 I was almost there, before something unexpected happened…

-The old lady’s face was floating before me in the darkness, her blue eye as deadly as a knife, her mouth hanging open stupidly.
+The old lady’s face was floating before me in the darkness, with her deadly blue eye and her mouth hanging open stupidly.
 I just emptied of desire.
 I rubbed my penis uselessly, as if it was a light switch in a room where the bulb has gone, and the old lady nodded to me as her face faded into the night.

 I was still annoyed when I awoke the next morning, feeling as if I remained in a debt to my body and it must be paid as soon as possible.
 It was a slow afternoon at work and I slipped into the staff toilets, determined to masturbate.
 I was soon working away quickly and efficiently, like a soldier, but as the climax loomed, I again lost my nerve.
 The old lady’s face had sailed shining into my thoughts, like the moon freed from some clouds, and a little of her abominable smell was suddenly in my nostrils.
 Pulling up my pants, I fled.